Sarah Blaffer Hrdy: Education

 At age 18, Blaffer enrolled in her mother's alma mater, Wellesley College in Massachusetts.
-At the end of her sophomore year, she transferred to Radcliffe College, then the women's part of Harvard, in order to study under the great Mayanist Evon Vogt.
+At the end of her sophomore year, she transferred to Radcliffe College, then the women's part of Harvard, in order to study under the well-known anthropologist and Mayanist, Evon Z. Vogt.

-Majoring in anthropology there her undergraduate honors thesis was on the Maya demon H'ik'al published as her first book, The Black-man of Zinacantan, published in 1972.
+Majoring in anthropology there her undergraduate honors thesis was on the hypersexual Tzotzil Maya demon H'ik'al, published as her first book, The Black-man of Zinacantan, in 1972.

 She was a member of Phi Beta Kappa, and graduated summa cum laude from Radcliffe in 1969 with a BA.

 Interested in making public health films for people in developing countries, Hrdy took film-making courses at Stanford, but was disappointed with them.
 Instead she was inspired by a Stanford lecture of Paul Ehrlich's about overpopulation.
 His lecture reminded her of something a Harvard professor, Irven DeVore, had said about a species of Indian monkey called langurs among whom males, supposedly because they were crowded, killed infants.

 Hrdy changed course in mid-year and entered Harvard as a graduate student in 1970 to study primate behavior so she could go to India and find out why these male Hanuman langurs were killing infants.
 She worked under the supervision of anthropology professor Irven DeVore and evolutionary biologist Robert L. Trivers and E. O. Wilson earning a Ph.D. in Anthropology in 1975.

 Family

 Sarah Blaffer met Daniel Hrdy at Harvard.
 He accompanied her on early visits to Mount Abu, and they married in 1972 in Kathmandu.
-They have three children: Katrinka (born 1977); Sasha (born 1982), a week before Hrdy was scheduled to present a paper at Cornell University; and Niko (born 1986).
+They have three children: Katrinka (born 1977); Sasha (born 1982, a week before Hrdy was scheduled to present a paper at Cornell University); and Niko (born 1986).
 Sarah Blaffer Hrdy now lives with her husband in northern California, where they are engaged in walnut farming and habitat restoration at Citrona Farms.

 Career

 Hrdy alternated research work in India with time at Harvard until 1979.
-Between 1974 and 1984, she taught for brief periods at University of Massachusetts, Boston; Harvard and Rice University, and worked as a volunteer at her daughter's daycare center until 1984 when she joined the University of California at Davis as a professor of anthropology.
+Between 1974 and 1984, she taught for brief periods at University of Massachusetts, Boston; Harvard and Rice University, and worked as a volunteer at her daughter's daycare center until 1984 when she joined the University of California, Davis as a professor of anthropology.
 Hrdy retired in 1996, becoming a professor emerita of anthropology at UC Davis, where she continues to be involved with the Animal Behavior Graduate Group.